sathishmepco/Java-Interview-Programs/README.md

 1. Write a program to find the Most Frequent Element in an given array.
 2. Write a program to find out Duplicate Element in an given array.
-3. Write a program to find sum of all the digits of a given number.
+3. Write a program to find sum of all the digits of a given number. <a href="InterviewPrograms/src/com/java/numbers/SumOfDigits.java" target="_blank"> [Solution] </a>
 4. Find the second largest number in the given array.
 5. Find the second minimum number in the given array.
 6. Find the pair of elements(X+Y) in the array whoose sum is equal to given number Z.